 Although it’ll go without saying ten minutes or so into these proceedings, ViewAskew [Kevin Smith’s production company] would like to state that this film is — from start to finish — a work of comedic fantasy, not to be taken seriously.
 To insist that any of what follows is incendiary or inflammatory is to miss our intention and pass undue judgment; and passing judgment is reserved for God and God alone… — From the disclaimer prefacing Dogma

 Like the creators of Dogma, I feel the need to begin with a disclaimer of my own.
 This review is an exercise in film criticism and commentary informed by Christian faith.
 It is neither an anti-Dogma activist polemic nor a pro-Dogma apologetical treatise.
 I come not to praise Kevin Smith, nor to bury him, but to critique his work.
-I will tell you what I think is good about it, and what I think is evil, and why I think the work as a whole deserves its unacceptable rating (not only from this site but also from the ).
+I will tell you what I think is good about it, and what I think is evil.
 But this is a complex film, and deserves careful evaluation.
 Those who are only interested in one-sided spin, whether bad or good, will not find it here.

 Let’s begin where Dogma does, with the disclaimer.
 Dogma, we are told, is a "comedic fantasy"; and the film lives up to its billing.
 Consider an early scene in which George Carlin plays a Catholic cardinal spearheading a media and public relations campaign called "Catholicism Wow!"
 Among his proposals for revamping the Church’s image are retiring the crucifix, which was determined (doubtless by focus groups) to be depressing and spooky, and replacing it with a smiling, winking, thumbs-up "Buddy Christ" figure.